cooscoos/cooscoos.github.io/_posts/2022-09-10-stressed-about-strings.markdown

 	hot_plastic(poly_mould); // ! won't run
 {% endhighlight %}

 we're going to end up with a hot mess.
-Remember, the function `hot_plastic(steel_mould: &'static str)` is expecting a `&'static str` --- our technician is expecting to be pointed to a permanent steel mould.
+Remember, the function `hot_plastic` is expecting a `&'static str` --- our technician is expecting to be pointed to a permanent steel mould.

-Instead, we've pointed out a polystyrene mould that "might be there", to a technician who is carrying a bucket of piping hot liquid death.
-"Forever" is much more restrictive than "might be there".
+Instead, we've pointed out a polystyrene mould that "might still be there", to a technician who is carrying a bucket of piping hot liquid death.

 How can we solve this?
-We need to define a new function, a new role for our technician, and one which accepts a `&'a str`.
+We need to define a new function, a new role for our technician, one which accepts a `&'a str`.
 Here's one:

 {% highlight rust %}
 // Pour silicone in, get nameplate out